Weather Thermometers – What They Are And How They Work

 Chances are pretty good you may have already seen a bimetal thermometer (sometimes referred to as a dial thermometer) at some point in your life.

-Classic old dial thermometers were often neatly inserted into engraved wooden casings with an analog barometer installed above or below it and hanged against the wall.
+Classic old dial thermometers were often neatly inserted into engraved wooden casings with an analog barometer installed above or below them, and hung against the wall.

 The technology is hardly new.
 It dates back as far as 1759, when it was developed by clockmaker John Harrison.
 It has withstood the test of time and is still used today.

-This mainly due to its robustness and reliability, which makes it uniquely suited for use in the industrial and automotive environment.
-It is also still used in some dialed based thermometers to measure air temperature.
+This is mainly due to its robustness and reliability, which make it uniquely suited for use in the industrial and automotive environments.
+It is also still used in some dial-based thermometers to measure air temperature.

-As the name suggests, a bimetal thermometer consists of two different strips of metals bonded together.
+As the name suggests, a bimetal thermometer consists of two different strips of metal bonded together.
 Each metal responds differently to changes in temperature.

-In a dial thermometer, the bimetal strip is in the shape of a coil, with one end fixed into place.
-The other end is connected to a measuring device like a needle.
+In a dial thermometer, the bimetal strip is in the shape of a coil, with one end fixed in place.
+The other end is connected to a measuring device, like a needle.

-As the ambient temperature changes around the metal strips, one of the metals will extend or contract in comparison with the other metal strip.
+As the ambient temperature changes around the metal strips, one of the metals will expand or contract in comparison with the other metal strip.

-This contraction/extension will cause the needle (or any other form of indicator) to move on a calibrated scale, displaying the calculated air temperature.
+This expansion or contraction will cause the needle (or any other form of indicator) to move on a calibrated scale, displaying the calculated air temperature.

-The technology used in bimetal thermometers may be one of the oldest still used in modern times but is still very relevant today due to some specific advantages.
+The technology used in bimetal thermometers may be one of the oldest still used in modern times, but it is still very relevant today due to some specific advantages.
 It comes with its fair share of disadvantages, though.

 Advantages

-• Bimetal thermistors cover a wide range of temperature ranges.
+- Bimetal thermometers cover a wide range of temperatures.

 Disadvantages

-• Bimetal thermistors have a slow response to changes in temperature.
+- Bimetal thermometers have a slow response to changes in temperature.

-Bimetal thermometers are playing an almost insignificant role in modern-day meteorological instrumentation and measurement.
-Its significance and relevance should not be ignored, though, even today.
+Bimetal thermometers play an almost insignificant role in modern-day meteorological instrumentation and measurement.
+Their significance and relevance should not be ignored, though, even today.

 3) Digital Thermometer (Thermistor)